 Slugfilm is our website that supports the production component of the Film and Digital Media program.
 Though it is primarily a resource for our current students, prospective students can view pictures and get detailed information about department equipment and facilities.
 We also recommend visiting the Undergraduate Film Collection page to get a feel for what our production classes are like in our program and the types of projects that are produced in these classes.

 The admissions office and/or your UCSC tour guide are available to answer general questions about UCSC student life, housing, dining, etc. Please direct your more general questions about UCSC to them.
 (831) 459-4008; email@example.com; http://admissions.ucsc.edu

 Visiting the Department

 You are welcome to stop by the department office during business hours during your visit.
 We can answer some general questions and offer you some handouts but understand that we might have limited ability to interact with you.
-We encourage you to get most of your answers from the website or plan your visit for Preview Day or during April when we are prepared to dedicate time to prospective students and their families.
+We encourage you to get most of your answers from the website or during Admitted Student Tours when we are prepared to dedicate time to prospective students and their families.
 In developing these policies, we have kept the integrity of our program and the interests of our faculty and current students central.
 We know the importance of getting information to prospective students and hope you understand that the department must do this in a way that also allows our staff and faculty to continue to effectively work, teach and serve the department and our current students.
 We strive to offer our students an optimal learning environment and appreciate your cooperation.